ATOMScience-org/AMPL/README.md

     method|parameter1,parameter2...

-    method: supported searching schemes in HyperOpt include: choice, uniform, loguniform, uniformint, see https://github.com/hyperopt/hyperopt/wiki/FMin for details.
+    method: supported searching schemes in Optuna include: choice, uniform, loguniform, uniformint.
+For details, see the [Optuna documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html).

     parameters:
       - choice: all values to search from, separated by comma, e.g. choice|0.0001,0.0005,0.0002,0.001
-      - uniform: low and high bound of the interval to serach, e.g. uniform|0.00001,0.001
+      - uniform: low and high bound of the interval to search, e.g. uniform|0.00001,0.001
-      - loguniform: low and high bound (in natural log) of the interval to serach, e.g. uniform|-13.8,-6.9
+      - loguniform: low and high bound (in natural log) of the interval to search, e.g. loguniform|-13.8,-6.9
+        - **Note**: For backwards compatibility, loguniform values are submitted to Optuna in log scale.
+Although Optuna supports non-log-scaled value ranges for log-uniform distributions, we maintain the original log-scaled specification format to ensure consistency with existing configurations.
-      - uniformint: low and high bound of the interval as integers, e.g. uniforming|8,256
+      - uniformint: low and high bound of the interval as integers, e.g. uniformint|8,256

     NN model specific parameters:
      - "lr": "loguniform|-13.8,-6.9", (learning rate)